This article details frequently asked questions regarding the encryption of our basic services and customer eligibility for new equipment.

 Equipment will be required to view all of the video programming to which you subscribe.
 This equipment is easy to set up and you may be eligible to receive equipment at no additional monthly charge or service fee for a limited period of time.

-Can I install the digital adapter on my own?
+Can I install the DTA on my own?

 Can you please send someone out to install this for me?